mazzcris/schrodingest/README.md

 ## How to use for TDD:
   - Write a grey test
-  - Make it grey as fast as possible
+  - Make it grey quickly
   - Hope

 ## Usage